The Context Menu¶

 Within each of these areas there is a display area that shows the currently selected organization (1) or location (2) (“ATIX” and “Any Location” in the above example).

-When entering the submenu (1) or (2), you can open the fold out menu for ORGANIZATION or LOCATION.
-The currently opened fold out menu will be displayed like (3) (“ORGANIZATION in the above example).
-This fold out menu will allow you to select other available locations (6) or “Any Organization” (4), in order to change context.
-(The fold out menu for location (2) is entirely analogous).
+When entering the submenu (1) or (2), you can open the drop down menu for ORGANIZATION or LOCATION.
+The currently opened drop down menu will be displayed like (3) (“ORGANIZATION in the above example).
+This drop down menu will allow you to select other available locations (6) or “Any Organization” (4), in order to change context.
+(The drop down menu for location (2) is entirely analogous).

-orcharhino users can only see entities that belong to a context that they are themselves assigned to.
-(See also: User Management Guide).
+orcharhino users can only see entities that belong to a context that they themselves are assigned to.

 Usage and Features¶